chjj/cmake-node/README.md

 # cmake-node

-Node.js toolchain for CMake.
+Node.js build system on top of CMake.

+## Features

+- No node.js dependencies
+- Bundled NAPI headers (no downloading headers)
+- MinGW support for cross-compiling to Windows
+- WASM support (see below for an explanation)

+## Todo

+- [osxcross] support for cross-compiling to Darwin

 ## Design

-cmake-node provides a node.js toolchain file and an accompanying wrapper for CMake.
-In contrast to node-gyp and other projects, it avoids modification of the global state, and instead exposes just two functions: `add_node_library` and `add_node_module`.
+cmake-node provides an include file and an accompanying wrapper for CMake.
+In contrast to other projects, it avoids modification of the global state, and instead exposes just two functions: `add_node_library` and `add_node_module`.

 cmake-node is very lightweight and requires no dependencies.
 This provides a nice alternative to other node build systems, which pull in half of npm just to